-So you have made your own perfect batch of soap.
-It has been measured and heated and blended and swirled and finally poured into the mold.
+Finally, you have made your own perfect batch of soap.
+It has been measured, heated, blended, swirled and finally poured into the mold.
 You cover the mold gently with a towel and set it aside to do its magic.
 You beam with pride for creating a batch of soap.

-Then you turn around and see the mess you've just left: a big pot with a bunch of raw soap in it.
-What do you do?
+Then, you turn around and see the mess you've just left: A big pot with a bunch of raw soap in it.
+It's time to safely clean it up.

 You will need to wash the pitcher and measuring cup that you used to mix the lye into the solution.
-There is likely to be several drops left behind.
-Be sure to rinse it out well.
-Plain water works fine.
+There is likely to be several drops left behind, so be sure to rinse it out well with water.

-Rinse off the spoon that you used to stir in the lye.
-Also, wash off anything that might have come in contact with the lye such as your gloves and a thermometer.
+Rinse off the spoon that you used to stir in the lye, as well as anything that might have come in contact with the lye, such as your gloves and a thermometer.
 Look carefully around your soap-making station for lye drops or granules that might have fallen when making your soap mixture.

 Raw Soap Tools and Vessels

-Once you have dealt with the pure undiluted lye, then you also have the raw soap to deal with.
-It's really not quite soap just yet.
-There is still a lot of lye and oils wrestling with each other.
+Once you have dealt with the pure undiluted lye, then you also have to deal with the raw soap.
+It's really not quite soap just yet, as there is still a lot of lye and oils wrestling with each other.
 It may be starting to saponify, but it is still somewhat caustic.
 While it will not burn you as badly as pure lye, it will cause some irritation on your skin and can burn your eyes.

-First and foremost, be sure to scrape every last drop of the soap from the pot and into your molds with a rubber spatula.
+First and foremost, scrape every last drop of the soap from the pot and into your molds with a rubber spatula.
 With less waste, there is less to clean up.

 Leave It for the Next Day